• Enterprise-Grade Headless CMS 2025

 New Lead Conversion Rate:

-This results in a 1.15x increase in lead conversion rates.
+This equates to a 1.15x increase in conversion performance.

 Step 4: Business Impact